starlit-nox/reading-notes/201/Class09/classnotes_09.md

 **How would you describe events to a non-technical friend?**

+- Events are done when you interact or trigger something.
+Its similar to cause and effect.

 **When using the addEventListener() method, what 2 arguments will you need to provide?**

 1. type of the event (like " click " or " mousedown " or any other HTML DOM Event)